 Additionally, hot sleepers are sure to be compatible with this pillow’s ventilated construction.
 From the cover fabric to the internal fill, every part was designed to promote breathability and keep sleepers cool.

-If you want to know more about my personal experience testing this pillow, be sure to read my full Purple Harmony review.
+If you want to know more about our experience testing this pillow, be sure to read our full Purple Harmony review.

 Price: $179–$219, with a nice 100-night trial period to test it out.